NaveenKoppisetti/StudentManagementSystem/README.md

 **Naveen Koppisetti**

-- 2026 Computer Science Engineering Graduate
+- 🎓 2026 Computer Science Engineering Graduate
-- Java Full Stack Developer
+- 💻 Java Full Stack Developer
-- Passionate about Backend Development and Problem Solving
+- 🌱 Passionate about Backend Development and Problem Solving

 ---

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, please consider giving it a **⭐ Star** on GitHub.